abx7046/frankzheng.me/content/en-vitae.md

 ## Misc

-- Frank Zheng, 2014, _The Gold pair fot iPad_, A review of FirtyThree Pencil on Yidongxinxi Magazine ([PDF](https://github.com/Frankxz/frankzheng.me/blob/master/docs/172-179%E5%A4%A7%E9%85%8D%E8%A7%92.pdf?raw=true))
+- Frank Zheng, 2014, _The Gold Pair for iPad_, A review of FirtyThree Pencil on Yidongxinxi Magazine ([PDF](https://github.com/Frankxz/frankzheng.me/blob/master/docs/172-179%E5%A4%A7%E9%85%8D%E8%A7%92.pdf?raw=true))